 our menus can be adapted to meet your needs

-Please click on the link below to see the Spring Menu
+Please click on the link below to see the Menu

 We want to encourage the children to eat a healthy balanced diet.
 During the year the children learn about healthy lifestyles to support our Healthy School Award.
 The catering company who provide the school lunches try to give a balanced diet.
-The cost of school meals are currently £2.00 per day / £10.00 per week.
+The cost of school meals are currently £2.35 per day.

 Dinner money should be paid on a Monday morning for the week.
 The correct money should be put in a named envelope for your child to give to his/her class teacher.
 Cheques should be made payable to Pratts Bottom Primary School.
 It is possible to pay for a term or half term in advance.

 The ParentComms Pay+ system is a simple and quick way for you to pay online for anything from dinner money to your children’s school trips and after-school activities.
 You will be able to keep track of their meal account balances as these will be shown online in real time.
 In order to use this facility, you will need to register for an account at https://payments.atomwide.com/pbps and link this with your child(ren).

 When children wish to change from school dinner to a packed lunch or vice versa, at least one complete week’s notice should be given.
 If your child is allergic to any particular food please inform us.

 Children may bring their own packed lunch in a named container.
 It should be placed on the lunch trolley before school.
 Due to children in the school being allergic to nuts, we ask that no nuts be brought into school, e.g., no peanut butter sandwiches.
 As many sweets contain traces of nuts, we also request that sweets be left at home and not included in packed lunches.
 As part of our Healthy Schools programme, we try to encourage healthy packed lunches and do not allow sweets, chocolate or fizzy drinks in packed lunches.